graalvm/graalvm-demos/native-shared-library/README.md

 ## Preparation

-1. Download and install the latest GraalVM JDK with Native Image and LLVM toolchain using the [GraalVM JDK Downloader](https://github.com/graalvm/graalvm-jdk-downloader).
-With the LLVM toolchain, you can compile C/C++ code to bitcode using `clang` shipped with GraalVM:
+1. Download and install the latest GraalVM JDK using the [SDKMAN!](https://sdkman.io/jdks#graal):
     ```bash
-    bash <(curl -sL https://get.graalvm.org/jdk) -c 'native-image,llvm-toolchain'
+    sdk install java 21.0.0-graal
     ```
-    > Note: The `llvm-toolchain` GraalVM component is not available on Microsoft Windows.
+    For other installation options, visit the [Downloads section](https://www.graalvm.org/downloads/).

 2. Download or clone GraalVM demos repository and navigate into the `native-shared-library` directory:
     ```bash